Police Commission Meeting

 Hamden, CT 06514

-Both Policies will be addressed by the commission at the next general meeting in August 2020.
-Public Comments will be received from the public.
-Public comments on both policies can be emailed at firstname.lastname@example.org or written letter to the Police Commission at 2900 Dixwell Ave, Hamden, CT 06518.
+Public comments on policies can be emailed at firstname.lastname@example.org or written letter to the Police Commission at 2900 Dixwell Ave, Hamden, CT 06518.

 The Hamden Police Commission consists of five citizen members, no more than three of the same political party.
 This two-year appointment begins in December of odd-numbered years, and is recommended by the Mayor and subject to the approval by the Legislative Council.
 Police Commissioners serve until their successors are appointed.